Discerning place names

 At times determining place names can be difficult.

-This is because - as the course has taught you - spelling was not uniform in the early modern period.
+As the course has taught you, spelling was not uniform in the early modern period.

 In addition, place names can and do change over time.